ryanlayer/COvid19/README.md

 ## Trends

+Density data can be represented as a time series with repeating short-term patterns (seasons) and the overall value increases or decreases (trends).
+Using a model, we can decompose a series into its seasons and trends, which provides a means to compare tiles with different weekday/weekend activities (seasons).

 ![](imgs/colorado_example_season_trend_split.png)
+* Density data from four tiles decomposed into their patterns and trends.*

 ```
 $ python src/trends.py     -i colorado_city_scores.20200422.txt |  sort -t$'\t' -k 5,5g  | tail -n 2
 285	Denver	39.749433173953	-104.99633789062	88.32601055634723	88.32601055634723